-The y-axis—or vertical axis—represents the amount of infrared light absorbed or transmitted by the material being analyzed.
+The y-axis—or vertical axis—represents the amount of infrared light transmitted or absorbed by the sample material being analyzed.

 The Absorbance Bands

-Typically, absorbance bands are grouped within two types: Group frequencies and fingerprint frequencies.
+Typically, absorbance bands are grouped within two types: Group frequencies and molecular fingerprint frequencies.

 Group frequencies are characteristic of small groups of atoms or functional groups such as CH₂, OH, and C=O. These types of bands are typically seen above 1,500cm-1 in the infrared spectrum (See top spectrum in the graph below) and they’re usually unique to a specific functional group, making them a reliable means of identifying functional groups in a molecule.